Muskaanbafna/Data-Analysis-of-Cars-using-python/README.md

 Data Analysis or sometimes referred to as exploratory data analysis (EDA) is one of the core components of data science.
 It is also the part on which data scientists, data engineers and data analysts spend their majority of the time which makes it extremely important in the field of data science.
 This repository demonstartes some common exploratory data analysis methods and techniques using python.
 For purpose of illustration the [CARSSSS.csv](https://github.com/Muskaanbafna/Data-Analysis-of-Cars-using-python/files/8793819/CARSSSS.csv) has been taken from kaggle since it is one of the ideal dataset for performing EDA and taking a step towards the most amazing and interesting field of data science.

 DataSet Overview

-The dataset is taken from kaggle and contains details of the used cars in germany which are on sale on ebay.
+The dataset is taken from kaggle and contains details of the cars.

 The dataset is not clean and hence a lot of data cleaning is carried out.

 The dataset is cleaned and stored in a CleanData folder which contains the entire cleaned dataset named https://github.com/Muskaanbafna/Data-Analysis-of-Cars-using-python/tree/main/CleanedData

 Analysis 1